Medical Experts

 Somatic Testing

-The NCCN recommends somatic testing for variants in homologous recombination DNA repair genes (eg, BRCA1, BRCA2, ATM, PALB2, FANCA, RAD51D, CHEK2, and CDK12) in patients with metastatic disease.
+The NCCN recommends somatic testing for variants in homologous recombination DNA repair genes (e.g., BRCA1, BRCA2, ATM, PALB2, FANCA, RAD51D, CHEK2, and CDK12) in patients with metastatic disease.

 This testing can also be considered in those with regional disease.
 Test results can guide treatment and help determine clinical trial eligibility.
+Additionally, molecular tumor analysis may result in findings that warrant germline genetic testing, and patients should be informed of this before testing.

 Somatic testing may need to be repeated in patients with progressive disease following treatment.